with Deborah Henson-Conant

 What to Wear: Please dress comfortably and come ready to play.

 What to Bring: Recording device if you want to but no music stand needed!
-These sessions, however, will be recorded and available at a later date for replay.
+These sessions, however, will be recorded live as they happen and are available at a later date for replay.

 How do I Attend?
 Registrants will receive an email invitation to the Zoom meeting room that will admit you.
 Make sure you're in a comfortable space at home!